delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 At Merriam Webster they have dictionaries with reversed words.
 So Ecology would be ygolcoe.
 If you wanted to know how many words ended in "cology" you simply would search all words that ended in "ygolco".
 Of course, reading it like this is annoying so you can use a doubly linked list to be able to search a dictionary both the original alphabetical way and the reverse way.
 [Thanks 99PI](https://99percentinvisible.org/episode/mini-stories-volume-4/).

-You could probably program a data structure (doubly linked list) that when you go to a previous node it displays the data in reverse.
+You could program a data structure (doubly linked list) that when you go to a previous node it displays the data in reverse if you really wanted too.
+This is just an example of something I thought about whilest writing this.

 ## Big O